horst3180/Arc-theme/.github/ISSUE_TEMPLATE.md

 **This list was created for avoiding duplicated issues, if yours isn't listed, delete and continue.**

-- The theme doesn't works in [distro] that have a GTK+ 3 version lower than 3.14 (i.e. Linux Mint 17.x).
+- The theme doesn't work in [distro] that have a GTK+ 3 version lower than 3.14 (i.e. Linux Mint 17.x).
   - Arc *only supports versions higher or equal than* 3.14.
 - The theme is broken after a major GTK+ 3 update (i.e. 3.18 :point_right: 3.20).
   - Update the package or install from sources.